The Regulation 19 Pre-submission Local Plan and comments made

 If you are considering comments in relation to the revised National Planning Policy Framework (NPPF) please note that Annex 1: Implementation of the NPPF 2018 has some guidance.
 This states that policies of the previous Framework will apply for the purpose of examining plans, where those plans are submitted on or before 24 January 2019.
 It is the Council's intention to submit in October 2018.

-The plan will be formally submitted, along with the representations and evidence base, later this year to the Planning Inspectorate for independent examination.
+The plan has been formally submitted, along with the representations and evidence base, to the Planning Inspectorate for independent examination.

 If you have any questions about the consultation please contact the planning policy team on email@example.com or (01799) 510454 or 510518 or 501637 or 501346 or 501403